Making it easier to navigate the legal system

 Finally, with enough certainty to design a slice of the website, we applied what we’d learned so far with the redesigned brand and palette (worked on by another agency) to create higher fidelity mockups of key parts of the website.

-For the next round of research we were testing with public users.
+For the next round of research we were testing with the public.
 We did research interviews and group sessions and used people for research to engage with a diverse set of users.

 Working with our partners, Neontribe, for this round of research, we had a focus on homepage elements, judgments and the process for going to court.
-This gave us lots of great insights.
+This gave us lots of valuable insights.

 Building the website

-The GovPress team used the mock ups to build the components that make up pages.
-A benefit of the block editor is that as it is component based, and once you’ve built and styled a component it can be re-used on any page where it’s needed.
+The GovPress team used our mock ups to build the components that make up pages using the WordPress block editor.
+The block editor is component based, so once you’ve built and styled a component it can be re-used on any page where it’s needed.

 We considered accessibility throughout and the website is built to WCAG 2.1 AA compliance.